eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 `docker volume ls` and find the volumes that belonged to the old consensus client, and for all but Nimbus and Teku, corresponding validator client. `docker volume rm` those.

-### 3. Reregister validator keys
+### 3. Re-register validator keys

 As the keys remain in web3signer, this does not carry a slashing risk.

-- Run `./ethd keys import`, which will skip import on web3signer and register the keys with the new validator client.
+- Run `./ethd keys register`, which will register all keys in web3signer with the new validator client.

 ### 4. Verify that validators are attesting